HGrewal13/nosql-challenge/README.md

-# nosql-challenge
+# nosql-challenge - UK Food Standards Agency Analysis for the magazine <i>Eat Safe, Love</i>

 Description
 -----------
 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
-You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.
+You've been contracted by the editors of a food magazine, <i>Eat Safe, Love</i>, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

+Perform data cleaning, reading, updating and deleting (CRUD) using MongoDB to analyze the data provided in the establishments.json file.
+Then provide analysis findings to help <i>Eat Safe, Love</i> gain a better understanding of the listed UK restaurants and their hygiene standards.

 Technologies Used
 ------------------